Police: Body found on Galena walking path, no foul play suspected

-GALENA, Ill. -- Galena police say no foul play is suspected in the death of a person found dead on a city walk path earlier this week.
+GALENA, Ill. — Galena police say no foul play is suspected in the death of a person found dead on a city walking path earlier this week.

 Police said they do not suspect foul play and the investigation is ongoing.
 The name of the deceased person was not included in the release.